mahadhir96/SalaryManagement/README.md

 User Story 1

--able to upload the csv file to get all the employees data
+- able to upload the csv file to get all the employees data

 User Story 2